-- Adding entries one at a time - Importing entries using a text file
+- Adding entries one at a time - Importing entries using a TXT or CSV file

 You can also assign and enforce a configuration automatically to a compatible printer model.
 A configuration may contain printer settings, applications, licenses, firmware, and CA certificates that can be deployed to the printers.